abhinavjff/ai-transcript-mindmap/README.md

 - 🔌 **OpenAI API-compatible** (works with Ollama, LM Studio, OpenAI, or any OpenAI-compatible API)
 - 📋 One-click copy to clipboard

+Note that the vanilla version uses a smaller language model running on your CPU.
+This means the AI may not listen to system prompts that well depending on the transcript.
+The challenge for you is to change this portfolio app to advance the solution and make it your own.

+For example:
+- Modify it for a specific industry
+- Add GPU acceleration
+- Use a cloud AI model
+- Real-time transcription/LLM streaming

-**📚 Want to learn more?** Full courses on AI Engineering are available at [https://www.skool.com/ai-engineer](https://www.skool.com/ai-engineer)
+**📚 Need help and want to learn more?**

+Full courses on AI Engineering are available at [https://www.skool.com/ai-engineer](https://www.skool.com/ai-engineer)

 ---